 You will also have the task of finding your own clients.
 Without them you won’t have a paycheck at all or be able to pay your own bills.

 Obviously, there are some good points too, such as being able to decide your own schedule as well as which clients to work with and which ones to turn down.
 You have full control over your rates and start-up costs are low.

 To get started as a virtual assistant, you will need a computer, internet connection, printer, scanner, website, cell phone, and business cards.
 If you are concerned about setting up a website try Bluehost.
 They make it easy.

 You don’t have to have a lot of training or a special degree to do virtual assistant work.
 However, you do have to be able to manage time well and be organized.
 Good communication skills are also extremely important.

 For instance, you may learn how to approach and sign your first client, set prices, and market the services you offer.
 Furthermore, they can also show you what not to do so you can avoid mistakes and blunders that could hurt your business.
 Some will even teach you how to outsource some of the work so you can increase your business to its full potential.

-Some of the courses available for you to take are free and others are not.
+Some of the courses available (including my $10k VA course) for you to take are free and others are not.
 Keep in mind that just because a class is free doesn’t mean it will give you the best value.
 At times, paying a few hundred dollars for training is well worth the investment and will pay you back many times over.